Lady Margaret Beaufort: Legacy

 In 1502 she established the Lady Margaret's Professorship of Divinity at the University of Cambridge.
 In 1505 she refounded and enlarged God's House, Cambridge as Christ's College, Cambridge with a royal charter from the king.
-She has been honoured ever since as the Foundress of the College.
-A copy of her signature can be found carved on one of the buildings (4 staircase, 1994) within the College.
+She has been honoured ever since as the Foundress of the college.
+A copy of her signature can be found carved on one of the buildings (4 staircase, 1994) within the college.
 In 1511, St. John's College, Cambridge was founded by her estate, either at her direct behest or at the suggestion of her chaplain, John Fisher.
 Land that she owned around Great Bradley in Suffolk was bequeathed to St. John's upon its foundation.
 Her portraits hang in the Great Halls and other college rooms of both Christ's and St. John's, accompanied by portraits of John Fisher.
 Unusually, both colleges have the same coats of arms, using her crest and motto.
 Furthermore, various societies, including the Lady Margaret Society as well as the Beaufort Club at Christ's, and the Lady Margaret Boat Club at John's, were named after her.

-In 1502 she endowed a lectureship in divinity at the University of Oxford, first held by John Roper; it became the Lady Margaret Professorship of Divinity, held concurrently with a canonship at Christ Church, Oxford.
+In 1540, funds she had bequeathed endowed a lectureship in divinity at the University of Oxford, first held by John Roper; it became the Lady Margaret Professorship of Divinity, held concurrently with a canonship at Christ Church, Oxford.
 Lady Margaret Hall, the first women's college at the University of Oxford (founded in 1878), was named in her honour.

 A practical woman, when faced with problems of flooding in parts of the Fens that threatened some of her properties, she was able to initiate an ambitious drainage scheme, involving foreign engineers, that saw the construction of a large sluice at Boston.
 She funded the restoration of Church of All Saints, Martock in Somerset, and the construction of the church tower.